 DANCE FOR CHILDREN AGES 3 to 7+

-Creative Movement (Age 3+) and Intro to Dance (Age 4+) are great first classes for children who must be potty trained and able to separate easily from parents.
+Intro to Dance (Age 4+) is a great first class for children who must be potty trained and able to separate easily from parents.
 These classes focus on building body and spatial awareness, a basic movement vocabulary, and listening skills ranging from ability to follow directions to hearing beats and rhythms in music, and more, through creative experiences with movement, props, and music.

-Pre-contemporary are classes for children ages 4 and older that focus on the acquisition of specific skills, including body awareness, building strength and symmetry.
-(Perhaps you’ve noticed that your 4 year old has a favorite leg for hopping?)
+Pre-contemporary are classes for children ages 5 and older that focus on the acquisition of specific skills, including body awareness, building strength and symmetry.
+(Perhaps you’ve noticed that your young one has a favorite leg for hopping?)
 An emphasis on spatial thinking, musicality, impulse control, and language acquisition, make Pre- classes an excellent choice for young bodies and minds.

 These classes are all currently offered on-site, but please remember that masks are still required as we begin the Fall 2022 Session.